isama22/Data-Structures/README.md

 * lifecycle
 * controlled vs uncontrolled input
 * hooks -- allow you to use state in function components without needing to rewrite them as classes
-* class vs function components
+* class vs functional components  - classes declare and hold state, functions have state passed down to them as props
 * <a href="https://medium.com/@vigowebs/frequently-asked-react-js-interview-questions-and-answers-36f3dd99f486" target="_blank" >react interview questions</a>

 <br>